Christopher R. Causey:

 Chris only represents injured people.
 He does not represent corporations or insurance companies.

 Bar Memberships and Associations of Distinction: Chris is admitted to practice law in Maine and Alaska and the Federal District Courts for the Districts of Maine and Alaska.
 He is a member of the Maine State Bar Association, the Maine Trial Lawyers Association, the American Association of Justice and the American Bar Association.
 Chris has also served as the co-chair of the Alternative Dispute Resolution Section of the Maine Bar Association.

-Education and Judicial Clerkship: Chris earned his law degree from Lewis & Clark Law School, in Portland, Oregon, where he was a member of the Cornelius Honor Society and the 1999 recipient of Harpole Legacy Award for legal scholarship and joy for life.
-Following law school, from 2000 through 2002, Chris clerked for the Honorable H. Russel Holland of the United States District Court of Alaska, presiding judge over the Exxon Valdez Oil Spill Federal litigation.
+Education and Judicial Clerkship: Chris earned his law degree from Lewis & Clark Law School, in Portland, Oregon, where he was a member of the Cornelius Honor Society and the 1999 recipient of Harpole Legacy Award.
+Following law school, from 2000 through 2002, Chris clerked for the Honorable H. Russel Holland of the United States District Court of Alaska, presiding judge over the Exxon Valdez Oil Spill Litigation.

-Chris earned a Bachelor of Arts degree from Colgate University, where he received the Lascher Writing Award for Fiction.
+Chris earned a Bachelor of Arts degree from Colgate University, where he received the Lascher Writing Award.

-Personal: In between college and law school Chris worked for several years as a commercial fisherman in Kodiak, Alaska.
-He now lives in Falmouth, Maine, is the father of two daughters and enjoys cycling, hiking, travel, and attending swim meets.
+Real Life Experience: Before attending law school, Chris worked for six years as a commercial fisherman in Kodiak, Alaska.
+He now lives in Falmouth, Maine, is the father of two daughters and enjoys golf, cycling, hiking, and travel.